CAMeL-Lab/barec_analyzer/README.md

 - `--db` (**optional**): Path to morphological database to use for processing
 - `--output`: Path to output file to save processed text data

-* **Important Note**: The default morphological analyzer used in the pre-processing script is not the same as the one in the paper, which is licensed by LDC.
-To download the same morphogical analyzer, you need to:
+**Important Note**: The default morphological analyzer used in the preprocessing script is not the same as the one in the paper, which is licensed by LDC.
+To download the same morphological analyzer, you need to:

-1. Optain the morphological analyzer from LDC ([LDC2010L01](https://catalog.ldc.upenn.edu/LDC2010L01)).
+1. Obtain the morphological analyzer from LDC ([LDC2010L01](https://catalog.ldc.upenn.edu/LDC2010L01)).
 2. Download the muddled version of the analyzer from [here](https://github.com/CAMeL-Lab/CAMeLBERT_morphosyntactic_tagger/releases/download/v0.0.1/analyzer-msa.muddle).
 3. Install [Muddler](https://github.com/CAMeL-Lab/muddler), a tool for sharing derived data, and use it to unmuddle the encrypted file.
   ```sh